jfgreen/jfgreen.uk/content/why-data-engineering.md

 ### Being excited about data

 If you read this far, you can probably see I am optimistic about diving into all things data!
-My plan is to keep writing about data related topics on this blog, so hopefully I will have some interesting things to share in due course.
+My plan is to keep writing data related articles on this blog, and I will have some interesting topics to share in due course.

 Let's see what the next decade brings for data engineering and software development.
 Exciting times!